Managing InterSystems IRIS Licensing

 Multiple processes started by or for a single user share a license unit up to the maximum number of processes per user.
 If the number of processes exceeds this maximum, a transition occurs and InterSystems IRIS begins allocating one license unit per process for that user ID.
 The system assumes that if the number of processes associated with a user ID exceeds the maximum, multiple users are accessing InterSystems IRIS through an intermediary (for example, a firewall system), so additional license units are required.
 (Processes started by the Job command are counted under the user ID invoking the command.)

 Even if the number of processes under the user ID drops back under the maximum, InterSystems IRIS continues to allocate one license unit per process for that user ID.
 Only when all connections by the user ID are closed and there are no more processes under the user ID does license allocation reset to one unit for that user ID.

-InterSystems expects that most applications are moving to identify their users by name, eliminating problems associated with using a default user ID based on client IP address, web session ID, or other connection-derived user ID.
+Applications that identify their users by name eliminate problems associated with using a default user ID based on client IP address, web session ID, or other connection-derived user ID.

 For example, when firewall or terminal server software is used, InterSystems IRIS cannot differentiate among connecting users, so it falls back on the maximum-connection transition rule.
 Using mixed connections from the same client also makes it impossible to count users appropriately using automatic ID creation.

 When the username serves as the license identifier, these problems disappear.
 The importance of accurate user identification is expected to grow as organizations implement new access and audit requirements.
 Using the user identity to control license compliance is a natural corollary to this trend.

 This section covers the following topics: